 Truein for ultimate shift management

-Truein is an AI-based touchless face recognition attendance system that offers shift rostering capabilities.
+Truein is an AI-based touchless face recognition attendance system that offers shift management and shift rostering capabilities.
 It is designed for businesses of all sizes and has brands like Tata 1mg and Godrej as clients.

 Whether a company wants a shift management solution for employees, contractual workers, or distributed workforce, Truein can accommodate all requirements.